factor10/ddd-e2e-workshop/README.md

 After it has been started you can see the app running on http://localhost:3000

 ### 1.3.
 Serve the lab application for Cypress tests

+The Cypress tests will use a separate running instance of the application to be isolated from your manual testing:

 ```console
 npm run serve:e2e